googlemaps-samples/android-samples/ApiDemos/java/README.md

 They demonstrate most of the features available in the API.

-This app was written with a minSdk of 16 and the androidx appcompat library, but it can be easily adapted to use native functionality instead (for example replacing `SupportMapFragment` with `MapFragment`).

 The Maps SDK for Android samples can be found under the `gms` gradle product flavor, while the Maps SDK V3 BETA samples can be found under the `v3` gradle product flavor.
 The active product flavor can be modified through Android Studio’s “Build Variants” toolbar options.

 Pre-requisites
 --------------

-- Android SDK v29
+- Android SDK v30
 - Latest Android Build Tools
 - Android Support Repository
 - Google Repository
-- Google Play services
+- Google Play Services

 Getting Started
 ---------------